-Low: Rare cases (less than 0.1% per month) of rickettsioses disease are possible among personnel exposed to tick bites.
+Low: Unmitigated health risk to U.S. personnel was low with seasonal transmission (April-November).
+Rare cases (less than 0.1% per month) of rickettsioses disease are possible among personnel exposed to tick bites.
 Rickettsioses are transmitted by multiple species of hard ticks, including Rhipicephalus spp., which are associated with dogs.
 Other species of ticks, including Ixodes are also capable of transmitting rickettsial pathogens in this group.
 In addition to dogs, various rodents and other animals also may serve as reservoirs.
 Ticks are most prevalent from April through November.
 Incidents can result in debilitating febrile illness, which may require 1 to 7 days of supportive care followed by return to duty.
-The health risk of rickettsial disease is Low.